Furano Prince Hotel

 |Longest Run||4 km (2.5 mi)|

 The Resort Liner bus is the fastest and easiest way, and from New Chitose Airport takes about 2.5 hours.
-It is also possible to take the train from New Chitose Airport, a 3 hour trip.
+It is also possible to take the train from New Chitose Airport, a 3-hour trip.
 From Asahikawa, the bus ride takes 1.5 hours.
 Bus transfers can also be arranged between Niseko and Furano, and Prince Hotel guests have a free shuttle available to Sapporo from mid-December to late March.

 Furano has two ski schools – the Kiminobu Kimura Ski School located in Furano and the Furano Ski School located in Kitanomine.
 English speaking instructors will be available and all are certified.

 Kojima Academy Kids Park is the place where your tiny tots can be entertained all day and fed nutritious meals and snacks while you ski.
-Pick up service is available at the hotels and ski areas in Furano.
+Pick-up service is available at the hotels and ski areas in Furano.

-In the forest adjacent The New Furano Prince Hotel is the Waku Waku Family Snowland with such snow activities as snow rafting, snowmobiling, parasailing and dog sledding.
+In the forest adjacent The New Furano Prince Hotel is the Waku Waku Family Snowland with such snow activities as snow rafting, snowmobiling, parasailing, and dog sledding.

 Around Furano, the New Furano Cheese Factory (Furano Cheese Kōbō) and Furano Winery are fun places to visit.
 At the cheese factory, visitors can watch the process of making the area’s famous camembert and try samples.
 A must-try is Furano’s renowned black cheese colored by squid ink.
-Also attached to the cheese factory is the ice cream and pizza factories where visitors can join hands-on workshops for learning how to make butter, ice cream, bread and cheese.
+Also attached to the cheese factory is the ice cream and pizza factories where visitors can join hands-on workshops for learning how to make butter, ice cream, bread, and cheese.

-Furano city has around 70 restaurants and bars, the Kitanomine base area about 15 eateries and nightspots while the New Furano Prince Hotel has a range of places to eat and drink both inside and outside in the forest.
-Its Top Of Furano lounge bar is an elegant place for a cocktail pre or post dinner, the Bakery outside serves traditional and Western cakes and pastries, and Ramen Corner is the noodle restaurant for a hot lunch at the base of the Furano Ropeway gondola.
+Furano city has around 70 restaurants and bars, the Kitanomine base area has about 15 eateries and nightspots while the New Furano Prince Hotel has a range of places to eat and drink both inside and outside in the forest.
+Its Top Of Furano lounge bar is an elegant place for a cocktail pre or post-dinner, the Bakery outside serves traditional and Western cakes and pastries, and Ramen Corner is the noodle restaurant for a hot lunch at the base of the Furano Ropeway gondola.

-Soh’s Bar “for miserable smokers” is a late-night spot serving fondues, snacks and cocktails in a whimsical log and stone building found at the end of the winding network of snow-covered forest trails beside The New Furano Prince.
+Soh’s Bar “for miserable smokers” is a late-night spot serving fondues, snacks, and cocktails in a whimsical log and stone building found at the end of the winding network of snow-covered forest trails beside The New Furano Prince.
 Also on this trail network is quaint Cafe Mori-no-Tokei where authentic Japanese curries and patisserie-style cakes are on the menu along with a range of teas and coffees.

-On-mountain, the Downhill Restaurant atop the Furano Ropeway is popular for warming meals via a ticket system: punch your choice into the vending machine by the door, take a ticket and present it at the kitchen counter.
+On mountain, the Downhill Restaurant atop the Furano Ropeway is popular for warming meals via a ticket system: punch your choice into the vending machine by the door, take a ticket and present it at the kitchen counter.
 There are also large cafeterias and other eating options in and around the Kitanomine Terminal.